Chinese ambassador sparks European outrage over suggestion former Soviet states don't exist | News Channel 3-12

 China has so far refused to condemn Russia’s invasion of Ukraine or call for a withdrawal of its troops, instead urging restraint by “all parties” and accusing NATO of fueling the conflict.
 It has also continued to deepen diplomatic and economic ties with Moscow.

-EU foreign affairs chief Josep Borrell responded Sunday calling the remarks “unacceptable.”
+Georgia, which shares a frontier with Russia further east, has also come under the spotlight, after protests erupted over a controversial foreign agents bill similar to one adopted in the Kremlin to crack down on political dissent.

+“For us Georgia is a very important country and remember that it has specific security issues because its territory is partially occupied by Russia,” Borrell said.

-“The EU can only suppose these declarations do not represent China’s official policy,” Borrell said in a statement on Twitter.
+On Sunday, he tweeted that the remarks by the Chinese ambassador were “unacceptable” and “the EU can only suppose these declarations do not represent China’s official policy.”

 France also responded Sunday, with its Foreign Ministry stating its “full solidarity” with all the allied countries affected and calling on China to clarify whether these comments reflect its position, according to Reuters.